Muskingum University provides the following benefits for full-time employees after meeting any eligibility or length of service requirements.

 Cash Withdrawal Of Retirement Accumulations Upon Leaving Employment

 The University provides for cash withdrawals of up to 100% of CREF accumulations by employees leaving Muskingum University at any age and with no limits as to years of service.
 The withdrawal may be made from total accumulations including both employee and University contributions.
 TIAA limits cashability of TIAA funds upon leaving Muskingum University over a ten year payout period.
 Any cash withdrawals from either program may have serious tax implications and tax counsel is recommended.

 Post Retirement Health Insurance Benefits

-- Faculty, administration and support staff who have worked for the University on a full-time basis for a minimum of 5 years and whose age and years of services total 70 at retirement (provided they have attained age 58 at such time) may, along with their spouse at time of retirement, remain on the then current group health insurance plan (or a Medicare Supplemental Plan upon attaining age 65) by paying the cost of all premiums for such plan.
+- Faculty and administration who have worked for the University on a full-time basis for a minimum of 5 years and whose age and years of services total 70 at retirement (provided they have attained age 58 at such time) may, along with their spouse at time of retirement, remain on the then current group health insurance plan (or a Medicare Supplemental Plan upon attaining age 65) by paying the cost of all premiums for such plan.

 - Tuition Remission Form